Bill Horton (Days of Our Lives): Storylines

-Everyones happiness is ruined when Bill learns that Kitty Horton, Tommy's ex-wife, has a tape recording of Laura and Tom talking about Michael in which they reveal Bill is Michael's natural father.
-Bill goes to Kitty's apartment, and ransacks it and fights with Kitty before finding the tape and leaving.
+Everyones happiness is ruined when Bill learns that Kitty Horton, Tommy's ex-wife, has a tape recording of Laura and Tom talking about Michael, in which they reveal Bill is Michael's natural father.
+Bill goes to Kitty's apartment and ransacks it and fights with Kitty before finding the tape and leaving.
 Shockingly, Kitty is killed later that night, and Bill is charged with Kitty's murder.
 Mickey, who is a lawyer, defends Bill in court.
-Bill refuses to tell anyone why he was at Kitty's place that night, and eventually he is found guilty of involuntary manslaughter and sentenced to three years in prison.
+Bill refuses to tell anyone why he was at Kitty's place that night, and eventually, he is found guilty of involuntary manslaughter and sentenced to three years in prison.

 In prison Bill meets Doug Williams, and his stories of Salem and a rich widowed Susan Martin, would send Doug to Salem after he is released.
 Near the end of 1970, Bill is released from prison and later begins seeing his brother's secretary Linda Patterson.

-In 1972 Bill and Laura begin to fall in love when Laura learns the true reason Bill went to jail.
+In 1972, Bill and Laura began to fall in love when Laura learned the true reason Bill went to jail.
 Laura plans to divorce Mickey and marry Bill.
 When the two are overheard talking by young Mike, Mike assumes they are having an affair and runs out into the street and is hit by a car.
-Mike survives, but afterwards he tells his "Uncle Bill" that he hates him and needs to stay away from his family.
+Mike survives, but afterwards, he tells his "Uncle Bill" that he hates him and needs to stay away from his family.

-In 1973 Mickey suffers a massive coronary, but with Bill's skilled hands he manages to save his brothers life.
-Soon after his operation Mickey suddenly disappears from Salem.
-With Mickey out of town Bill is free to pursue Laura, but her marriage to Mickey still stands in the way.
+In 1973, Mickey suffers a massive coronary, but with Bill's skilled hands, he manages to save his brothers life.
+Soon after his operation, Mickey suddenly disappeared from Salem.
+With Mickey out of town, Bill is free to pursue Laura, but her marriage to Mickey still stands in the way.
 Mickey is discovered to be alive, but he has amnesia, and he grants Laura a divorce so he could remain with Maggie Simmons.

 On December 4, 1975, after years of pursuing one another, Bill and Laura Horton marry.
-In January 1976 the truth about Mike's parentage comes out when Mike is injured while repairing a truck on Maggie Simmons' farm.
+In January 1976, the truth about Mike's parentage comes out when Mike is injured while repairing a truck on Maggie Simmons' farm.
 Mickey and Laura both donate blood to save Mike's life, but neither match.
 Mickey finds out through Bill's medical records that Bill is a match, and Mickey's memory quickly floods back.
 Mickey is enraged and buys a gun and goes after Bill.
-Mickey waits for Bill to come home, and when he does they both fight over the gun.
+Mickey waits for Bill to come home, and when he does, they both fight over the gun.
 Bill ends up being shot in the arm, and Mickey suffers a mental breakdown.
-Mickey is admitted to Bayview Sanitarium for one year following the incident.
+Mickey was admitted to Bayview Sanitarium for one year following the incident.
 Bill's gunshot injury causes nerve damage and impaired feeling and use of his right hand, and he has to quit being a surgeon.
 Laura gives birth to their daughter Jennifer Rose Horton on September 11, 1976.
 After the birth, Laura falls into a deep depression, but she overcomes it with Bill and Dr. Marlena Evans help.